michaelmayer-hpe/Labs/Docker/README.md

 Check what you can see on each node.
 Also look at the result of `docker info`.

-If you have problems with error messages like "Error response from daemon: Timeout was reached before node was joined." then you may have an issue with your firewall which is not configured to have the right ports open for swarm to work.
+If you have problems with error messages like "Error response from daemon: Timeout was reached before node was joined." then you may have an issue with your firewall which is not configured to have the right ports open for Swarm to work.
 In that case, have a look at https://www.digitalocean.com/community/tutorials/how-to-configure-the-linux-firewall-for-docker-swarm-on-centos-7

-Swarm has the notion of worker (hosting containers), manager (able to be also a worker and being a backup leader) and Leader (manager being in charge of the swarm cluster).
+Swarm has the notion of worker (hosting containers), manager (able to be also a worker and being a backup leader) and Leader (manager being in charge of the Swarm cluster).

 In order to render our cluster highly available, we need to have an odd number of managers.
 Here we can promote 2 of our workers as managers.
 For that, we